LeToNode/Play2.0-CN-doc/scalaGuide/ScalaRouting.md

 ### Parameters types

-For parameter of type `String`, typing the parameter is optional.
-But if you want Play to transform the incoming parameter into a specific scala type, you must explicitly type the parameter:
+For parameters of type `String`, typing the parameter is optional.
+But if you want Play to transform the incoming parameter into a specific scala type, you can explicitly type the parameter:

 ```
 GET   /client/:id           controllers.Clients.show(id: Long)